chichigod/SDteam/main/README.md

 A background task continuously prepares frames Synchronization and data integrity are fully handled by the system

-From the player’s point of view, this behaves like a **blocking frame queue**.
+From the player’s point of view, this behaves like a blocking frame queue.

 ---